Kristian-Popov/Burstcoin-OpenCL-plotter/README.md

 ## Acknowledgments

-* Hat tip to third-party library developers for their high-quality work
+* Hat tip to third-party library developers for their great code and high-quality work
 * My family for support and cookies
 * Inspiration